Toyota UR engine: 3UR-FE

 The 3UR-FE is a 5663 cc engine designed for use in the Toyota Tundra, Sequoia, Land Cruiser, and Lexus LX570 vehicles, without the D-4S gasoline direct injection but with Dual VVT-i.
 Bore and stroke is 94x102 mm, it produces 381 hp @ 5,600 rpm and 55.4 kgm of torque @ 3,600 rpm, with a compression ratio of 10.2:1.
 A stainless steel exhaust manifold incorporating a 3-way catalytic converter is used.
-This engine is cast at Toyota's Bodine Aluminum and currently assembled at Toyota Motor Manufacturing Alabama.
+The maximum engine speed is 6,000 RPM.
+This engine is cast at Toyota's Bodine Aluminum and currently assembled for Sequoia and Tundra at Toyota Motor Manufacturing Alabama and cast and assembled in Tahara, Japan for the Land Cruiser and Lexus vehicles.
 Over 1.3 million kilometers of durability testing have gone into the engine.
 E85 ethanol capability was optional for the 2009 model year.
 The engine's service weight is 222 kg.

 For a time, Toyota offered an available bolt-on Toyota Racing Development Eaton Corporation Twin Vortices Series roots-type supercharger kit for the Tundra and Sequoia which bumps power up to 504 hp and 550 lbft of torque.
 The supercharger kit could be installed by dealers and was covered under warranty.
 Later on, Magnuson offered an improved version of the supercharger kit which raised the output to 550hp.